Buy a Life Insurance Plan in a few clicks

 4. Employee Provident Fund (EPF)

-Investing in an EPF can help in tax saving.
-EPF is the amount contributed by you in your Provident Fund (PF) or EPF account.
-It can be claimed as a Section 80C.
-The interest, as well as, the maturity amount is exempt from tax if you have completed five years in the company.
+Investing in an EPF can help in tax saving under the Old Tax Regime.
+EPF is the amount contributed by you in your Provident Fund (PF) or EPF account and can be claimed as a deduction under Section 80C (Section 123 of the Income Tax Act, 2025), subject to the overall limit of ₹1,50,000.
+The interest and maturity amount are exempt from tax if you have completed five years of continuous service.
+However, please note that interest credited on EPF contributions exceeding ₹2,50,000 per year (₹5,00,000 for government employees where there is no employer contribution) is taxable in the hands of the employee.
+These deductions are available only under the Old Tax Regime.

 5. National Pension Scheme (NPS)